 Section 7.
 Term of Office

-All officers, selected or elected, shall serve a term of one year.
+All officers, selected or elected, shall serve a term of one full year.

 Section 1.
 Expectations

 Advisors for Aggie Guide-Dogs and Service-Dogs have the following requirements and responsibilities: